 In the submission phase, the developer arranges the application and any contracts with the evaluator.
-When successfully completed, the evaluation and certification process has started and the intended certification ID is communicated.
+When successfully completed, the evaluation and certification process has started and the intended certification ID is communicated (Certification IDs are discussed in section 3.3.1 below).